-Loi Krathong is a Light Festival or known as Lantern Festival in Thailand that takes place in the evening on the full moon day of the 12th month in the Thai traditional Lunar calendar, thus the exact date of the festival changes every year.
+Loi Krathong is a Light Festival or known as the Lantern Festival in Thailand that takes place in the evening on the full moon day of the 12th month in the Thai traditional Lunar calendar, thus the exact date of the festival changes every year.
 In the Western calendar, this festival usually falls on the full moon day in November.
-Loi Krathong is celebrated nationwide by releasing lotus shaped baskets, decorated with candles and flowers on the rivers.
+Loi Krathong is celebrated nationwide by releasing lotus-shaped baskets, decorated with candles and flowers on the rivers.
 It is believed that the festival originated with paying homage to the river spirit and thanking the water god for the rain.
-Outside Thailand, Loi Krathong is celebrated under different names, including Myanmar as the Tazaungdaing Festival
+Outside Thailand, Loi Krathong is celebrated under different names, including Myanmar as the Tazaungdaing Festival.

 A hand made Loi Krathong